ThoughtRiver-APIs/Documentation-and-Samples/README.md

 ![Rotated API Key Button](./docs/api_keys/rotated_api_key.png)

+## Authenticating using API Keys

+Your user API Key should be supplied to the ThoughtRiver APIs by setting the `X-Api-Key` HTTP header in your API requests to either of the generated API keys.

 ## API Base URL

 A ThoughtRiver Customer instance is hosted in 1 of 3 regions.
 Each of which has its own base URL.
 You can tell which region you are hosted in by looking at the ThoughtRiver Web Application URL: